Dakota Fanning Posts A Selfie From Bed Wearing A Black Sports Bra

 In under an hour, the new upload from the actress brought in over 125,000 likes and 1,000 plus comments.
 Fans of Dakota were happy to see her on social media again after a three-week break.
 She doesn't regularly share to her Instagram timeline, so the new selfie was a welcome surprise to her millions of followers.

-In the comments section, her supporters complimented her beauty and shared their jealousy on her day in bed.
+In the comments section, her supporters complimented her beauty and shared their jealousy of her day in bed.

 "Your the most beautiful Natural beauty I've Ever seen," one fan wrote.